hakhan2000/hakhan2000.github.io/projects.md

 **Software Used**: Python

 In this project, I used predictive modeling with the National 2009 H2N1 Flu Survey dataset to determine the individual vaccination likelihood for the 2009 H1N1 influenza virus and the seasonal influenza virus.
-Through careful data preprocessing that included accounting for missing values, ensuring all numeric variables were scaled properly, and encoding categorical variables in a binary representation, I ensured that the data was prepared efficiently prior to constructing the machine learning models.
+Through careful data preprocessing that included accounting for missing values, ensuring all numeric variables were scaled properly, and encoding categorical variables in a binary representation, I verified that the data was prepared efficiently prior to constructing the machine learning models.
 The models that I constructed in this project were Logistic Regression, Random Forest Classification, XGBoost (Extreme Gradient Boosting), Decision Tree Classifier, Gaussian Naive Bayes, and LightGBM (Light Gradient Boosting Machine).
 By tuning each model's hyperparameters with Grid-Search Cross-Validation, I was able to effectively minimize computational resources and maximize ROC_AUC performance.

 To learn more about this project, please visit the corresponding GitHub repository [here](https://github.com/hakhan2000/Predict-Flu-Vaccination).